-An employee younger than 60 who has made minimum 12 months of social insurance contributions qualifies for unemployment insurance benefits.
-The unemployed person gets 60% of the average monthly wage capped at 9,000 Saudi Riyals for three months; 50% of the average monthly wage up to 7,500 Riyals thereafter.
+An employee younger than 60 years, who has made social insurance contributions for a minimum of 12 months, qualifies for unemployment insurance benefits.
+The employee will receive 60% of his/her average monthly wage capped at 9,000 Saudi Riyals for 3 months; and 50% of the average monthly wage up to 7,500 Riyals thereafter.
 The benefit is paid only for 12 months.

 Workers’ Compensation Insurance

-If employees sustain injuries at work, employers need to cover all direct and indirect treatment expenses.
+If an employee sustains injuries at work, the employer needs to cover all direct and indirect treatment expenses.
 In case of a temporary disability resulting from a work injury, an employee is entitled to full wages for 30 days, then 75% of the wage for the duration of the treatment.
-If a year elapses or it is medically determined that the employee's chances of recovery are unlikely or that he or she is not physically fit to work, the injury is deemed to be a total disability.
+If a year elapses or it is medically determined that the employee’s chances of recovery are unlikely or that he or she is not physically fit to work, the injury is deemed to be a total disability.